haghard/unique-definition-management/README.md

 ## Requirements

-✅ Optimize the write latency.
+✅ Optimize for low latency.

 ✅ Ensure correctness in all scenarios.

 ### Optimize the write latency

-I rely on eventual consistency to guarantee low latency for all operations.
-We can reply without having to wait for each update being applied on the read side.
-Moreover, attempt we ensure a total order of operation by `owner_id`.
+You usually can't have both low latency and ordering in Distributed Systems.

-Why it is possible ?
-Because it doesn't violate our app level invariant: Each unique definition belongs to exactly one `owner_id` at any point in time.
+Each unique definition belongs to exactly one `owner_id` at any point in time - this is what we want to achieve.

+It is a relative order invariant.
+Acquiring a new definition requires a condition check, and then releasing my current definition which doesn't require ant checks and cannot fail.
+Causal ordering if enough to guarantee that we never violate it.

+If the system operate under `Monotonic Writes` (ensures that writes from the same `owner_id` preserve their relative order), no conflicts possible.
+Otherwise, conflict are possible, although it should not happen under normal circumstances.
+We do not prevent concurrent writes by the same `owner_id`, but we detect them and rollback the conflicting change.

 ### Write path
  1) One database RTT to lookup data by `owner_id` as an attempt to ensure a total order of updates by `owner_id`
- 2) One akka-sharding RTT to perform `Conditional Put`
+ 2) One akka-sharding clustered RTT to perform `Conditional Put`

 ### Ensure correctness: Conflict detection and resolution strategy

-We do not prevent concurrent writes by the same `owner_id`, although it should not happen under normal circumstances.
-But we detect them and rollback the conflicting change.